 The wisdom of crowds: the future of crowdsourcing, cocreation and self organization

-This book show the world in 2030.
-The Internet has created new ways for us to connect to and exchange ideas and information.
+‘Samen slimmer‘ (Collectively smarter) shows the world in 2035.
+Internet and other technologies have created new ways for people to connect to and exchange ideas and information.
 This allows us to make much better use of all the talents, ideas, knowledge, creativity and manpower that are present in our society.
 Collectively we can be smarter.
 This is often referred to as the ‘wisdom of crowds’: under certain circumstances, a large group of individuals can take wise decisions and make good predictions.

 Digital democracy, the impact of social media on politics

-‘Veel gekwetter, weinig wol’ (2011), describes the outcome of a two-year research on the use of social media by governments and politicians: Twitter, Hyves (Facebook), Government 2.0 initiatives in the Netherlands and successful campaigns such as Obama 2008.
+‘Veel gekwetter, weinig wol‘, describes the use of social media by governments, citizens and politicians: Twitter, Hyves (Facebook), Government 2.0, initiatives in the Netherlands, Arab Spring and successful social media campaigns such as Obama 2008.

 Part of this work was published in: In ’t Veld, R. (red.): ‘Knowledge democracy.
 Consequences for Science, Politics and Media’.
 Heidelberg: Springer.
 Read: Knowledge exchange through online political networks.